DOV-Vlaanderen/pydov/docs/output_fields.rst

   from pydov.types.boring import Boring from pydov.types.fields import XmlField

-  class MyBoring(Boring):
-      fields = Boring.extend_fields([
+  MyBoring = Boring.with_extra_fields([
       XmlField(name='methode_xy',
-                   source_xpath='/boring/xy/methode_opmeten',
+               source_xpath='/boring/ligging/metadata_locatiebepaling/methode',
                datatype='string')
   ])

   bs = BoringSearch(objecttype=MyBoring)
-  df = bs.search(query=PropertyIsEqualTo('gemeente', 'Gent'))
+  df = bs.search(max_features=10)

 Adding an XML field to a subtype
 --------------------------------

-To add an extra XML field to an existing subtype, you have to create a subclass of the subtype and extend its fields.
-You also have to subclass the main type in order to register your new subtype.
+To add an extra XML field to an existing subtype you can use its ``with_extra_fields`` method.

-To extend the field list of the subtype, use its ``extend_fields`` class method, allowing the base subtype to be unaffected by your changes.
 It takes a new list as its argument, containing the fields to be added.
 These should all be instances of :class:`pydov.types.fields.XmlField`.
 The source_xpath will be interpreted relative to the base subtypes rootpath.

-To register your new subtype in a custom main type, subclass the existing main type and overwrite its ``subtypes`` field with a new list containing your new subtype.
+To register your new subtype in a custom main type, use its ``with_subtype`` method using your new subtype.

 For example, to add the field 'opmeter' to the Peilmeting subtype, you'd write::